Kloudations/Kloudations/README.md

 --------

+🌈 -- My skin/morph style usually have a rainbow theme to it, unless the colors are difficult to blend otherwise.
+If you see someone that appears to be "Skittle-fied", you may have spot the one and only Kittspi.

-I dislike copying/taking hard inspo.
+❌ -- I dislike copying/taking hard inspo.
 Vice versa as well.
 If I end up having a similar morph/skin to any of yours, varying on mood, then I could change its design; just ask me.

--- My Discord's just "kittspi".
+ 🗨️ -- My Discord's just "kittspi".
 Tell me your user so I can verify.

 ![image](https://user-images.githubusercontent.com/99100034/227718875-c5e52420-1a6b-41d9-8097-76680c1e1003.png)
 ![image](https://user-images.githubusercontent.com/99100034/227719036-bf12601a-7c58-41b4-97ad-65db3be5e5b5.png)